Regulated Child Care in NC

 - Caregiving requirements for young children

-- At the Prelicensing Workshop, you will receive the name and phone number of the Lead Child Care Consultant in your area.
+- At the Prelicensing Workshop (and available in the menu section of the registration page), you will receive the name and phone number of the Lead Child Care Consultant in your area.
 Your Lead Child Care Consultant will schedule several prelicensing visits with you to talk about the specific licensing requirements for your center and to assist you in completing the application forms.
 Refer to the Prelicensing Guide to assist you with next steps.